apobbati/titan-rexster/README.md

 I've tested this container with the following containers:

-	- poklet/cassandra: This is the Cassandra Storage backend for Titan.
+	- cassandra: This is the Cassandra Storage backend for Titan.
 It scales well for large datasets.
-	- itzg/elasticsearch: This is the ElasticSearch Indexing backend for Titan.
+	- elasticsearch: This is the ElasticSearch Indexing backend for Titan.
 It provides search capabilities for Titan graph datasets.

 ## Roadmap